Android 12L deep dive: Documenting every change in Android’s update for larger screens

 Device makers should prepare their PNG images so that the R, G, B, A channels indicate the areas to draw color1, color2, color3 and color4 respectively.

-The bootanimation-dark.zip file in Android 12L Developer Preview 1 contains an implementation of this feature.
+The bootanimation-dark.zip file in Android 12L for Pixel devices contains an implementation of this feature.
 More sample videos can be viewed here.

 Press & hold duration for the long-press power button gesture

-If the device maker chooses to surface the setting to change the long press on power button gesture, then the user will now have the ability to adjust the gesture’s sensitivity in Android 12L.
+If the device maker chooses to surface the setting to change the long press on power button gesture, then the user will have the ability to adjust the gesture’s sensitivity in Android 12L.
 A new “press & hold duration” slider has been added to the “Press and hold power button” settings page, which lets the user “adjust [the] sensitivity [of the gesture] by choosing how long to press & hold the power button.”
 The slider ranges from “short” (250ms) to “long” (750ms), with three intermediary values (350, 500, or 650ms).
 AOSP defaults to a duration of 500ms for triggering this gesture.
+This feature was backported to Android 12 QPR1.

 Esper can customize the behavior of the power button to meet your needs, whether that’s to disable the assistant invocation, hide the power menu, or do something else.